 The following link identifies the Board’s work as an advocate for additional funding. www.sd42.ca/board-of-education/trustees-advocacy

-The Board will be following up shortly with local MLAs and the Ministry of Education on the questions it raised with them earlier this year including its input to the independent panel which was tasked this year to review the funding formula.
+The Board will continue its advocacy with local MLAs and the Ministry of Education on the questions it raised with them earlier this year including its input to the independent panel which was tasked to review the funding formula.

-New Schools to serve a growing student enrollment- The first phase of the ten-year facilities plan indicated a new school is required in Albion and that another school will eventually be required in Silver Valley.
+New Schools to serve a growing student enrollment– The first the ten-year facilities plan indicated a new school was required in Albion and that another school will eventually be required in Silver Valley.
 C’esquenela was opened two years ago and an additional site acquired in Albion.
 The current plan identifies acquiring a school site in Silver Valley and completing additions to Eric Langton and Harry Hooge elementary as priorities.
 Replacing the portables at Samuel Robertson Secondary with a permanent addition is another high priority.

-Labour relations - Despite recent settlements which should provide an opportunity for longer term labour peace maintaining good relationships and a positive working environment requires continuous effort.
+Labour relations – Maintaining good relationships and a positive working environment requires continuous effort.
 What role can the board of education play to achieve a positive labour relations climate?
 In a sentence we need to listen carefully to all of our partners (including employee groups), be as transparent as we can and ensure there are opportunities for ongoing dialogue.

 We must always maintain communications at the highest levels.
 It is even more important to do so in times where difficult decisions have to be made as a result of budgets or bargaining.
 All of our partners meet regularly with senior administration in the School District.
-More recently, the Board has established a round table to increase direct communication between all of the partners including the Board of Education.
-Partner representatives attend each others' monthly meetings as well.
+Partner representatives attend each others’ monthly meetings as well.